 - Iterative development

 - Maintaining control in an Agile project

 - Agile Planning

 - Building in quality

 - Requirements and Estimating

-If you are interested in completing the Foundation or Practitioner course please call us on 0117 949 1500 for more information and prices
+If you would like to complete the Foundation or Practitioner courses please contact us for more details on 0117 949 1500 for more information and prices